Full name: hectohenry

 You can use this form to select from known units:

-The SI prefix "hecto" represents a factor of 102, or in scientific notation, 1E2.
+The SI prefix "hecto" represents a factor of 102, or in exponential notation, 1E2.

 So 1 hectohenry = 102 henries.